ovh/docs/pages/web/web-paas/languages-nodejs/guide.en-asia.md

 ### strapi

-<p>This template builds a Strapi backend for $partner_full, which can be used to quickly create an API that can be served by itself or as a Headless CMS data source for another frontend application in the same project.
+<p>This template builds a Strapi backend for Web PaaS, which can be used to quickly create an API that can be served by itself or as a Headless CMS data source for another frontend application in the same project.
 This repository does not include a frontend application, but you can add one of your choice and access Strapi by defining it in a relationship in your frontend's <code>.platform.app.yaml</code> file.</p>
 <p>Strapi is a Headless CMS framework written in Node.js.</p>

 #### Features